 A few years ago, the fantastic new way to gain search traffic was long-tail keywords.
-Competition was lower, it was relatively simpler to optimize for pages that targeted such keywords, and rankings were simple to attain.
+The competition was lower, it was relatively simpler to optimize for pages that targeted such keywords, and rankings were simple to attain.
 Long-tail keywords took the SEM industry by storm just seven years ago.
 In that time, many of forgotten how useful they still are.

 We are in the midst of a strong resurgence of long-tail keyword value.
 With the growing competition around the highly sought-after core keywords, long-tail keywords continue to be a strong way to leverage search traffic.
 Also, compared to the past, long-tail keywords now work much better.